helloworld-iiitt/CR-Soapbox/README.md

 Teachers:

-- Bot will ask the user to send his IIITT Mail address to log in.
+- Bot will ask the user to send IIITT Mail address to log in.
 - The bot will check if the user entered email id is of teachers from IIITT.
 - if it not belongs to a teacher from IIITT it will through an error.
 - Then the bot will responds according to the teacher's requests.